SumonPaul18/skpaul.info/portfolio-flask-bs5/portfolio-v2/readme.md

 <a href="https://skpaul.netlify.app/" target="_blank">**Visit Now** 🚀</a>

-# How to Deploy myportfolio on Kubernetes
+# How to Deploy My Portfolio on any Host

 ~~~
 rm -rf skpaul.info